ilundberg/quantileplot/index.md

 An R Package to visualize bivariate relationships with a quantile plot.

->Lee, Robin C, Ian Lundberg, and Brandon M. Stewart.
-"Smooth quantile visualizations enhance understanding of bivariate population distributions."
+>Lundberg, Ian, Robin C. Lee, and Brandon M. Stewart.
+"The quantile plot: A visualization for bivariate population relationships."
 [Working paper](https://ilundberg.github.io/quantileplot/doc/explainer.html).

 Install this package with the command `devtools::install_github("ilundberg/quantileplot")`.
 Then see the [vignette](https://ilundberg.github.io/quantileplot/doc/quantileplot.html) to get started.